epctex-support/clutchco-scraper/README.md

 }
 ```

-## During the Run
+## During the run
 During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.

 When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

-If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.
+If you provide incorrect input to the actor, it will immediately stop with a failure state and output an explanation of what is wrong.

-## Clutch.co Export
+## Clutch.co export
 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node JS/NPM).
+You can manage the results in any languague (Python, PHP, Node.js/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Clutch.co actor.

-## Scraped Clutch.co Company Profiles
+## Scraped Clutch.co company profiles

 The structure of each item in Clutch.co listings looks like this: